Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Understanding the shell prompt

-- Utilizing the shell prompt within the X environment
+- Utilizing the shell prompt within X

-- GUI-based system administration tools
+- Overview of GUI system administration tools

-- Navigating virtual consoles
+- Working with virtual consoles

-- Exiting the command prompt correctly
+- Exiting the command prompt

 - Properly shutting down the system